Lowband21/prime_bench/README.md

 # Prime Bench - A Prime Number Finding Benchmark Program
 ## Overview
-Do you have hardware just sitting there after burning a hole in your wallet?
+Do you have hardware just sitting there after having burnt a hole through your wallet?
 Do you want to see it sweat?
 Have I got the program for you, Prime Bench is a benchmark program written in Rust, optimized for multi-threaded performance and single-threaded use.
 The program aims to search for prime numbers using a Monte Carlo method based on the Solovay-Strassen primality test, and in the process, measure the performance of your system.
 The program allows users to perform this benchmark in either single core or all core mode, giving flexibility in terms of understanding the capability of the hardware in both scenarios.